amsievert/dndnotes/mdFiles/Argena/Chandaria/Chandarian History/Post-Dissension/The Chandari Dark Ages/Pylith.md

 # Pylith
-Pylith was a town in the Westerwood founded in 153 PS.
-The town was founded as a memorial to Pylos.
-It was also founded in the ruins of the city of Osmirith, which was decimated during the Great Dissension.
+In the ruins of Osmirith, devastated by the upper deities during the Great Dissension, a flourishing town of war-dispersed people began to take roots in 153 PS.
+The town thrived for its first few decades.
+The Westerwood's magic made the forest produce an extraordinary amount of resources, so Pylith grew rapidly.
+The town however, wouldn't survive forever.

+When the Age of Dragons began, Pylith fell under the control of Drok Bonecrush, the hobgoblin warlord that controlled most of the Westerwood.
+Drok and his armies extorted the town for everything it was worth, until a group of unlikely heroes rose against him and freed the town.